packit/deployment/README.md

 [1] set in ImageStream->spec->tags->importPolicy->scheduled
 [2] set in DeploymentConfig->spec->triggers->imageChangeParams->automatic

+#### Openshift Online not periodically updating ImageStreams

-Warn: OpenShift Online (where we currently run Packit Service) seems to have turned off these periodical updates from image registry to ImageStream (even we explicitly [request them](https://docs.openshift.com/container-platform/3.11/architecture/core_concepts/builds_and_image_streams.html#image-stream-mappings-working-periodic)).
+OpenShift Online (where we currently run Packit Service) seems to have turned off these periodical updates from image registry to ImageStream (even we explicitly [request them](https://docs.openshift.com/container-platform/3.11/architecture/core_concepts/builds_and_image_streams.html#image-stream-mappings-working-periodic)).

+See [haxxx/README.md](./haxxx/README.md) for a work-around.

 ### Manually import a newer image